Darcyddx/Active-Vision/Documentation/Scrum/March/24_March.md

 ### Pei Ling Lam
 ## What have I done?
-- apply ball tracking model on mobile app
+- Apply ball tracking model on mobile app
-- attend tutorial and client meeting
+- Attend tutorial and client meeting

 ## What am I doing next?
-- draw bounding box on players
+- Draw bounding box on players

 ### Xingchen Zhang
 ## What have I done?
-- adding player detector module code
+- Adding player detector module code
-- finish PlayerDetector Constructor and the preprocess code
+- Finish PlayerDetector Constructor and the preprocess code

 ## What am I doing next?
-- try to explore deploy other models by using tflite quantilization to be applied in Android apps
+- Try to explore deploy other models by using tflite quantilization to be applied in Android apps

+### Xi Ding
+## What have I done?
+- Implement Android app camera feed integration

+## What am I doing next?
+- Debug and improve about Android app camera feed integration